+• Monitor the dedicated Kaplan safeguarding email inbox

+• Provide a first response to any incidents, disclosures or concerns

+• Participate in the review of processes and procedures

+• Provide updates and training to their delivery teams

+Owner: Senior Safeguarding Officer

+Issued: September 2023

+Version: 6.0

 5. Underpinning Policies

 The Safeguarding & Prevent policy is underpinned by the below policies:

-Background Checks
+- Background Checks

-• Code of Business Conduct
+- Code of Business Conduct

-Dignity at Work
+- Dignity at Work

-Equality, Diversity & Inclusion
+- Equality, Diversity & Inclusion

-Health & Safety
+- Health & Safety

-IT Acceptable Use
+- IT Acceptable Use

-Referrals to Disclosure and Barring Service
+- Referrals to Disclosure and Barring Service

-Referrals to Disclosure Scotland
+- Referrals to Disclosure Scotland

-Recruitment and Selection
+- Recruitment and Selection

-Student Code of Conduct
+- Student Code of Conduct

-Whistleblowing
+- Whistleblowing

 6. Safer Recruitment and Induction

-Kaplan will comply with best practice in the recruitment and training of its staff, in line with legislative

-requirements.
-Staff will undergo the appropriate pre-employment checks including Disclosure and Barring

-Service (DBS) and Protecting Vulnerable Groups scheme (PVG) where required and applicable for their role.

-Full reference checks will be completed and they will undertake mandatory safeguarding training

-appropriate to their role.
-All required staff, identified by their role, will receive an appropriate induction,

-including safeguarding and prevent training.
+Kaplan will comply with best practice in the recruitment and training of its staff, in line with legislative requirements.
+Staff will undergo the appropriate pre-employment checks including Disclosure and Barring Service (DBS) where required and applicable for their role.
+Full reference checks will be completed and they will undertake mandatory safeguarding training appropriate to their role.
+All required staff, identified by their role, will receive an appropriate induction, including safeguarding and Prevent training.

-All staff will be required to read a condensed version of Keeping Children Safe in Education - Part One.
+All staff, including those who are not learner facing, will be required to read a condensed version of Keeping Children Safe in Education - Part One.
 This will be included in their Kaplan induction activities:

+KCSIE (Annex A) Essential Information for all Staff

+Owner: Senior Safeguarding Officer

+Issued: September 2023

+Version: 6.0

-KCSIE (Annex A) Essential Information for all Staff Owner: Business Improvement Director Issued: May 2022 Version: 4.5 7.
-Identifying Indicators of Harm Staff will receive appropriate training to be able to recognise the signs of harm and to respond effectively where an individual makes a disclosure to them.
-Staff should also be aware of the measures to take if there is a suspicion that a member of staff is involved in the harm of another individual.
+7. Identifying Indicators of Harm

+Staff will receive appropriate training to be able to recognise the signs of harm and to respond effectively

+where an individual makes a disclosure to them.
+Staff should also be aware of the measures to take if there

+is a suspicion that a member of staff is involved in the harm of another individual.

 Whilst it is recognised that no list of signs can be exhaustive, some potential indicators are listed below.

-There may be a combination of these or they may be identified in isolation. • Bruises and injuries with which the explanation given seems inconsistent • Possible indicators of neglect, such as inadequate clothing, poor growth, hunger, poor hygiene Possible indicators of emotional harm, such as excessive dependence, attention seeking, selfnarm • Possible indicators of sexual harm, such as signs of bruises, scratches, bite mark, or behavioural signs such as precocity, withdrawal or inappropriate sexual behaviour Agitated or anxious behaviour Excessive nervousness Inappropriate or improper clothing Unhygienic or unkempt appearance Signs of discomfort or pain • Frequent and increased absences Uncharacteristic changes in appearance, behaviour or their course performance Reluctant to go home or leave delivery locations 8.
-Categories of Potential Safeguarding Concerns Action may be needed to protect our learners from many types of different safeguarding concerns.
-A number of these are shown below although this is not an exhaustive list.
-There could be additional issues that pose a risk to our learners.
+There may be a combination of these or they may be identified in isolation.

+Bruises and injuries with which the explanation given seems inconsistent

+• Possible indicators of neglect, such as inadequate clothing, poor growth, hunger, poor hygiene

+Possible indicators of emotional harm, such as excessive dependence, attention seeking, selfharm

+• Possible indicators of sexual harm, such as signs of bruises, scratches, bite mark, or behavioural

+signs such as precocity, withdrawal or inappropriate sexual behaviour

+Agitated or anxious behaviour

+Excessive nervousness

+Inappropriate or improper clothing

+Unhygienic or unkempt appearance

+Signs of discomfort or pain

+Frequent and increased absences

+Uncharacteristic changes in appearance, behaviour or their course performance

+Reluctant to go home or leave delivery locations

+8. Categories of Potential Safeguarding Concerns

+Action may be needed to protect our learners from many types of different safeguarding concerns.
+A

+number of these are shown below although this is not an exhaustive list.
+There could be additional issues

+that pose a risk to our learners.